 An asynchronous observer method may also be a transactional observer method.
 However, it may not be a before completion observer method or a conditional observer method.
-If an asynchronous observer method is specified as a before completion or conditional observer method, a DefinitionException is thrown by the container at deployment time.
+If an asynchronous observer method is specified as a before completion or conditional observer method, the container automatically detects the problem and treats it as a definition error, as defined in Section 10.3, "Problems detected automatically by the container".

-7.5.8.
+8.6.7.
 Observer object for an observer method

-For every observer method of an enabled bean, the container is responsible for providing and registering an appropriate implementation of the Observer interface, that delegates event notifications to the Observer method.
+For every observer method of an enabled bean, the container is responsible for providing and registering an appropriate implementation of the Observer interface, that delegates event notifications to the observer method, by calling the observer method as defined in Section 5.4.8, "Invocation of observer methods".